maddieb2006/maddieb2006/README.md

 - 👀 I’m interested in music, socializing, computer science, and working out.
 - 🌱 I’m currently learning Java and JavaScript.
 - 💞️ I’m looking to collaborate on simple projects to improve my coding skills.
-- 📫 How to reach me Email: madigbartlett@gmail.com
+- 📫 How to reach me madigbartlett@gmail.com
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I've been playing trumpet for 8 years!